Mineral

 Toledo

 Toledo, just 10 miles south of the White Pass Scenic Byway, is the gateway to Mount St. Helens National Volcanic Monument.
-Located on the Cowlitz River, Toledo was the home of the pioneer side-wheel paddle steamer, Toledo in the late 1800’s.
-Due to the proximity to the Cowlitz River this location served as an important landing site and became the first settlement in Lewis County by pioneer Simon Plamonden.
-Plamonden and many other pioneer’s graves can be found in the local St. Frances Xavier Mission cemetery along with other noted founders of Lewis County.
-Today, the small incorporated city is known for outdoor recreation, fishing and close access to the Lewis and Clark State Park.
-Active community members host the Annual Toledo Cheese Days, and Cowlitz Prairie Grange Threshing event as well as the Bluegrass Festival.
+Located on the Cowlitz River, Toledo was the home of the pioneer side-wheel paddle steamer, Toledo, in the late 1800s.
+Due to its proximity to the Cowlitz River, this location served as an important landing site, and it became the first settlement in Lewis County by pioneer Simon Plamonden.
+Plamonden and many other pioneer’s graves can be found in the local St. Frances Xavier Mission cemetery, along with other noted founders of Lewis County.
+Today, the small incorporated city is known for outdoor recreation, fishing, and close access to the Lewis and Clark State Park.
+Active community members host the Annual Toledo Cheese Days and Cowlitz Prairie Grange Threshing event, as well as the Bluegrass Festival.
 The Morgan Arts Centre is recognized for the visual and performing arts for youth.

 Ashford

-Ashford is situated near the year round Nisqually Entrance to Mt.
-Rainier National Park.
-Vacation rental properties and services provide park visitors with throughout the year with many options for those who come to the area for summer and winter recreation.
+Ashford is situated near the year-round Nisqually Entrance to Mount Rainier National Park.
+Vacation rental properties and services provide park visitors with many options throughout the year for those who come to the area for summer and winter recreation.
 Ashford is easily accessed via the Mountain Highway from Morton or by the Skate Creek Road from Packwood during the summer.
 This drive makes a great loop trip through some of Lewis County’s scenic foothills in the Cascade Mountain Range.
-Noted for as the base camp for those scheduled to climb Mt.
-Rainier, outfitters and guides share their knowledge and support for hiking, climbing and nature lovers.
+Noted as the base camp for those scheduled to climb Mount Rainier, outfitters and guides share their knowledge and support for hiking, climbing, and nature lovers.
 The Nisqually River passes through Ashford and is home to local resident elk populations.
-Stop in and learn the history of the area from local artists and shop keepers.
+Stop in and learn the history of the area from local artists and shopkeepers.